samiuens/nixos-config/docs/yubikey-pgp.md

 ```

 Generate a passphrase for the Certify key.
-This credential will be used to manage identity Subkeys.
+This credential will be used to manage identity subkeys.
 ```console
 export CERTIFY_PASS=$(LC_ALL=C tr -dc "A-Z2-9" < /dev/urandom | \
     tr -d "IOUS5" | \